shafiquejamal/kafka-zookeeper-kerberos/README-Zookeeper.md

     The root znode is now restricted to only `zktestclient/whatever` and the super user.
 Remember to set the ACLs as above for all nodes that you create.

-28. Try connecting to the other ZooKeper servers to see whether they hold the same state:
+28. Try connecting to the other ZooKeeper servers to see whether they hold the same state:

     ```
     JVMFLAGS="-Djava.security.auth.login.config=/full/path/to/jaas/jaas.conf -Dsun.security.krb5.debug=true -Djava.security.krb5.conf=/full/path/to/jass/krb5.conf" bin/zkCli.sh -server zookeeper-server-03.yourdomain.com:2181